 SECTION 1 Introduction 6 Section 1.1 You are enrolled in Health Net Healthy Heart (HMO), which is a Medicare HMO 6 Section 1.2 What is the Evidence of Coverage booklet about?
 Section 1.3 Legal information about the Evidence of Coverage SECTION 2 What makes you eligible to be a plan member?
-7 Section 2.1 Your eligibility requirements Section 2.2 What are Medicare Part A and Medicare Part B?
-7 Section 2.3 Here is the plan service area for Health Net Healthy Heart (HMO) 8 Section 2.4 U.S. Citizen or Lawful Presence SECTION 3 What other materials will you get from us?
-8 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs Section 3.2 The Provider & Pharmacy Directory : Your guide to all providers in the plan's network 9 Section 3.3 The plan's List of Covered Drugs (Formulary) 11 Section 3.4 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 11 SECTION 4 Your monthly premium for Health Net Healthy Heart (HMO) 11 Section 4.1 How much is your plan premium?
+7 Section 2.1 Your eligibility requirements 7 Section 2.2 What are Medicare Part A and Medicare Part B?
+7 Section 2.3 Here is the plan service area for Health Net Healthy Heart (HMO) 7 Section 2.4 U.S. Citizen or Lawful Presence 8 SECTION 3 What other materials will you get from us?
+8 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 8 Section 3.2 The Provider &amp; Pharmacy Directory : Your guide to all providers and pharmacies in the plan's network 9 Section 3.3 The plan's List of Covered Drugs (Formulary) 10 Section 3.4 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 10 SECTION 4 Your monthly premium for Health Net Healthy Heart (HMO) 11 Section 4.1 How much is your plan premium?
 11 SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
 12 Section 5.1 What is the Part D "late enrollment penalty"?
 12 Section 5.2 How much is the Part D late enrollment penalty?
-13 Section 5.3 In some situations, you can enroll late and not have to pay the penalty 14 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
+13 Section 5.3 In some situations, you can enroll late and not have to pay the penalty 13 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
 14 SECTION 6 Do you have to pay an extra Part D amount because of your income?
-15 Section 6.1 Who pays an extra Part D amount because of income?
+14 Section 6.1 Who pays an extra Part D amount because of income?
 Section 6.2 How much is the extra Part D amount?
 Section 6.3 What can you do if you disagree about paying an extra Part D amount?
 15 Section 6.4 What happens if you do not pay the extra Part D amount?

-16 SECTION 7 More information about your monthly premium 16 Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty 17 Section 7.2 Can we change your monthly plan premium during the year?
-19 SECTION 8 Please keep your plan membership record up to date 19 Section 8.1 How to help make sure that we have accurate information about you 19 SECTION 9 We protect the privacy of your personal health information 20 Section 9.1 We make sure that your health information is protected 20 SECTION 10 How other insurance works with our plan 21 Section 10.1 Which plan pays first when you have other insurance?
-21
+SECTION 7 More information about your monthly premium 15 Section 7.1 There are several ways you can pay your plan premium 16 Section 7.2 Can we change your monthly plan premium during the year?
+17 SECTION 8 Please keep your plan membership record up to date 18 Section 8.1 How to help make sure that we have accurate information about you 18 SECTION 9 We protect the privacy of your personal health information 19 Section 9.1 We make sure that your health information is protected 19 SECTION 10 How other insurance works with our plan 19 Section 10.1 Which plan pays first when you have other insurance?
+19

-SECTION 1 Introduction Section 1.1 You are enrolled in Health Net Healthy Heart (HMO), which is a Medicare HMO
+SECTION 1 Introduction

+Section 1.1 You are enrolled in Health Net Healthy Heart (HMO), which is a Medicare HMO